RenCap may face closure amidst an eleventh-hour MBO bid

-Renaissance Capital, the Moscow-based investment bank controlled by billionaire oligarch Mikhail Prokhorov, may face closure unless an eleventh-hour deal can be struck by managers to buy out the business, bne IntelliNews can reveal.
+Renaissance Capital, the Moscow-based investment bank controlled by billionaire oligarch Mikhail Prokhorov, may close unless an eleventh-hour deal can be struck by managers to buy out the business, bne IntelliNews can reveal.

-Sources close to Rencap, as it is known, said Prokhorov had set a deadline of this week for a full closure if a management buyout (MBO) does not succeed.
+Sources close to Rencap, as it is known, said Prokhorov had set a deadline of this week for its closure if a management buyout (MBO) does not succeed.

-A second source at Rencap told bne IntelliNews that the bank is actually restructuring and that it does not face immediate closure but intends to remake its ownership structure entirely.
+A second source at Rencap told bne IntelliNews that the bank is actually restructuring and that it does not face immediate closure but intends to remake its ownership structure entirely, and some offices will be closed.

+bne IntelliNews sources said that the New York office will be closed and several employees have already left the company, as confirmed in comments to bne IntelliNews by staffers.

+One source close to the bank told bne IntelliNews, however, that closure only covers RenCap’s US-based operation, and other offices including primarily the London and Moscow hubs are not affected.
+However, subsequent reports said that Prokhorov also intends to close the London office as well.
+A dozen people will be sacked in New York and some 60 people fired in London, according to people familiar with the decision who asked not to be identified.
+Only a skeleton crew will be left in London to winddown operations there.

-Regardless of which scenario is underway, sources told bne IntelliNews that managers are working on a new ownership structure, which will see the closure of existing holdings and the opening of new companies in London, New York and Africa.
+Regardless of which scenario is underway, other sources told bne IntelliNews that managers are working on a new ownership structure, which will see the closure of existing holdings and the opening of new companies in London, New York and Africa.

-“The Moscow team are desperately trying to arrange an MBO so they can keep the structure intact,” a source close to the firm told bne Intellinews.
-“Prokhorov is 100% out and has given all the management teams a few days to find either a buyer or a backer - after which he pulls all life support.”
+“The Moscow team are desperately trying to arrange an MBO so they can keep the structure intact,” a source close to the firm told bne IntelliNews.
+“Prokhorov is 100% out and has given all the management teams a few days to find either a buyer or a backer – after which he pulls all life support.”

-Even as negotiations moved towards the deadline, Rencap emailed their clients announcing it had terminated analyst coverage in all of its sectors and all its geographies, from Russia to Rwanda and from the United Arab Emirates to Uganda.
+Even as negotiations moved towards the deadline, Rencap emailed its clients announcing it had terminated analyst coverage in all of its sectors and all its geographies, from Russia to Rwanda and from the United Arab Emirates to Uganda.

 One senior RenCap banker told bne IntelliNews: "We all got fired.
 If there's a new structure, they can knock on my door like everyone else."